 Do you think you pay too much, but don’t you know why?
 The first step to understanding why is to look at your energy bill and understand your electricity rates.
 You will only then know why your spending is so high and whether you can cut costs by comparing other offers.

-It is easier than it seems to understand what you are charged for despite what is supposed to be.
-You have to know what every concept means and consider that the electricity bill can vary based on two essential rates.
-On the one hand, we have the fixed electricity rates, which are based on contracted tariffs.
+On one hand, we have the fixed electricity rates, which are based on contracted tariffs.
 On the other one, the variable electricity rates are based on consumption times.
 Taxes, power meters, distribution charges are some constant – or almost constant charges that must be added.